roman-milk/roman-milk.github.io/vanessas-dissonance.md

  *to be continued*

- *Vanessa finds out about Steve's role in the plot and her journey finally comes to an end.* Report_Story #1
+ *Vanessa finds out about Steve's role in the plot and her journey finally comes to an end.*